JohnSnowLabs/langtest/README.md

 - Bug reports
 - Development and testing

 Feel free to clone the repo and submit pull-requests!
-You can also contribute by opening issues in this repo.
+You can also contribute by simply opening an issue or discussion in this repo.

 ## Contributors